SlippyKorny/dprm/README.md

 ### Perceptual image similarity

-This method uses an implementation of a perceptual image similarity algorithm made by [Vitali Fedulov](https://github.com/vitali-fedulov/images).
+This method uses an implementation of a perceptual image similarity algorithm implemented by [Vitali Fedulov](https://github.com/vitali-fedulov/images).
 This method works great with:
 1. Finding similar images of different compression rate
 2. Finding images with the same features and little differences